Malaysian Education Minister draws

 On Facebook, Selangor government councilor and Democratic Action Party (DAP) veteran Teng Chang Khim commented: “If the Education Minister truly did say so, then he honestly is silly.
 What a fool!”

-Penang Deputy Chief Minister P Ramasamy also took Dr. Maszlee to project for wondering along racial traces.
+Penang Deputy Chief Minister P Ramasamy also took Dr. Maszlee to the project to wonder about racial traces.
 “What are the difference between him and United Malays National Organisation (UMNO) politicians?” he said in an assertion.

 “He is pronouncing as long as the personal region, in different phrases, Chinese employers, are recruiting on the idea of the information of Mandarin, then the government will preserve the present matriculation quota,” said the DAP baby-kisser.